Les cabinets de Curiosité

-Naturalia
+Naturalia Type

-Mineral: fossils, rare and precious stones, meteorites etc.
+Mineral: fossils, rare and precious stones, meteorites, etc.

-Animal: insects, stuffed animals, shells, rostrums, teeth etc.
+Animal: insects, stuffed animals, shells, rostrums, teeth, etc.

-Plants: herbariums, dried flowers, various plants, etc.
+Vegetable: herbariums, dried flowers, various plants, etc.

 Turtle shell on a black steel base.